matthieubulte/pdfsnippet/README.md

 This app was built using [Electron React Boilerplate](https://github.com/electron-react-boilerplate).

 [^1]: I realized later that the word snippet is not right here, but that doesn't really matter.
-Also, the tool evolved to also handle links to webpages.
+Also, the tool evolved to handle links to webpages.
 So, both PDF and Snippets in 'PDF Snippets' are wrong.